 We collaborate with various research institutes who develop improved crop varieties.
 Some of these crops include ALVs (African Leafy Vegetables), traditional crops such as amaranth, millet, sorghum and cassava, of improved varieties adapted to certain climatic conditions for resilience.
 In addition, we give our farmers access to a variety of other crops such as soya, tissue-cultured improved banana varieties, Vitamin A enriched sweet potatoes, climbing beans and a variety of fruit trees and passion fruits.
 We also promote the use of medicinal trees and plants.

 Several farmers groups have been trained in propagating a variety of crops as an income-generating activity and are instrumental in the wider distribution of crop diversity.
-School children are also propagating Vitamin A enriched sweet potato tubers for their parents’ farms.
+School children are also propagating Vitamin A enriched sweet potato tubers and tissue cultured bananas of an improved variety for their parents’ farms.